-Nighttime fears are very common and yet most parents are unaware!
+Nighttime fears are very common, yet most parents are unaware.

-Nighttime fears are those that tend to be associated with the night, darkness, at bedtime or throughout the times a person would typically be sleeping.
+Nighttime fears are those that tend to be associated with the night, darkness, or bedtime and after.

-Older children tend to have more realistic nighttime fears such as fear of intruders because their brains are developing reality based thought processes.
-But just like all child development, the timing of things is not set in stone and there are often transitions periods with regression to earlier developmental stages.
+Older children tend to have more realistic nighttime fears, such as fear of intruders,because their brains are developing reality-based thought processes.
+But just like all child development, the timing of things is not set in stone and there are often transition periods with regression to earlier developmental stages.

 Fear of the dark is among the most frequent fear of those listed by kids.
 Although nighttime fear is often considered to be a normal part of child development, the effects of persistent nighttime fear are less clear and may not be harmless.
 At the very least, fear is uncomfortable.
-Then consider adding the relatively common occurrence of bedtime struggles that happen in childhood and it can make falling asleep a nightly challenge for many youngsters.
+Add the relatively common occurrence of bedtime struggles in childhood, and it can make falling asleep a nightly challenge for many youngsters.

 Research has shown that younger children are better able to deal with fear if they imagine the feared object in a playful or non-threatening way.

 Interestingly, one of the most popular children’s book series of all time (selling 300 million copies worldwide) is the mild to moderately scary ‘Goosebumps’ books by R.L.
 Stine.
-It’s as if kids are drawn to things that help them work-thru this developmental challenge.
+It’s as if kids are drawn to things that help them work through this developmental challenge.